 Students are not allowed to use Generative AI Tools like ChatGPT for assignments unless specifically designated by the instructor.
 Students must maintain academic integrity if the instructor approves the use of AI for an assignment.
 Student must disclose any AI-generated content and properly use attributions, including in-text citations, quotations, and references.
 If AI tools are utilized for an assignment, cite correctly using APA guidelines.

-.
-In this situation, the assignment is subject to the academic integrity policy regarding violations of fabrication and forgery for the unauthorized use of generative AI (artificial intelligence) to produce coursework.
+Within the nursing department, assignments may be screened for AI usage.
+If AI generation is detected and the student does not disclose and cite the use of AI, then the assignment is subject to the academic integrity policy regarding violations of fabrication and forgery for the unauthorized use of generative AI to produce coursework (see ATU Student Handbook).

 Per the American Nurses Association Code of Ethics for Nursing (2015) Interpretive Statement 4.2, “Nurses in all roles are accountable for decisions made and actions taken in the course of nursing practice.
 Systems and technologies that assist in clinical practice are adjunct to, not replacement for, the nurse’s knowledge and skill” (p.
 15-16).
 It is important to remember that AI tools are adjuncts to, not replacements for, the nurse’s knowledge and skill.
 This principle should guide the use of AI tools in assignments if allowed by the instructor.